matrix-io/matrix-documentation/docs/Configuration/widgets.md

 ## Layout

 Widgets are defined in the `widgets` key of an app config file.
-This is a collection where each Widget has a keyed name which is associated with an entry in `screens` to determine it's location on the dashboard.
+This is a collection where each Widget has a keyed name which is associated with an entry in `screens` to determine it's location on the dashboard or the mobile apps.

 ```
 screens: